 Level One – Immediate Supervisor

-If the grievance is not resolved to the grievant’s satisfaction through informal discussions with his or her immediate supervisor, the grievant may, within five (5) working days from the date the informal resolution efforts failed, submit the grievance to the Association.
+If the grievance is not resolved to the grievant’ s satisfaction through informal discussions with his or her immediate supervisor, the grievant may, within five (5) working days from the date the informal resolution efforts failed, submit the grievance to the Association.
 If the Association decides that the grievance has merit, within five (5) working days of receipt by the Association, the Association will file the written grievance with the appropriate supervisor, with a copy to the Superintendent.

 The grievance letter shall include the following: